 Using the right resume builder

 A resume builder is an excellent alternative to using basic text editors that only make creating and formatting more tedious.
 Resume builders let you create your resume fast by just adding relevant sections and information.
-So, make an effort to pick the right one.
+So, attempt to pick the right one.

 Choose the right resume template

 There are different resume templates to consider today.
-While all these templates are great, it is advisable you pick one you find most appropriate.
+While all these templates are great, you should pick one you find most appropriate.
 Often, the job you are applying for and your experience will help you decide which format is most appropriate.